OValery16/TransferCL/README.md

 		3. The training starts: TransferCL train the final layer from scratch, while leaving all the others untouched.
 			1. TransferCL performs the forward propagation.
 			2. TransferCL performs the backward propagation and the weight update only on the last layer.
 		4. After very few iterations, the prediction error drops significantly.
-All images' label are predicted correctly after only 11 iterations. (```loss=1.905059 numRight=128```)
+Most images' label are predicted correctly after only 20 iterations. (```loss=98.937355 numRight=118```)
 	* Test on the mobile device (```prediction```)
 		1. We tested our model prediction accuracy with a test dataset, which our model has never seen.
 In our expleriment, TransferCL predicted all test images label correctly.
 * To Conclude this case study, TransferCL trained on only about 12 images per class (a total of 10 classes) in a few seconds and predicted all test images correctly.